wzdlc1996/HugoSource/content/Artic/physics/timeInQM/index.md

 ## An Example: How does Internal Clock Work?

-This is the example to illustrate the theory of time via conditional probability in Page and Wootters' original paper.
-Here we discuss it with modern view and language.
+This is the example to illustrate how does conditional probability work in Page and Wootters' original paper.

 Consider the system (Universe) of two large but distinguishable spins denoted as $1, 2$.
 The Hamiltonian of the Universe is made up with the kinetic energy of them with **NO** interaction.
 With the eigenstates of $\hat S_{i, z} , i=1,2$, the Hamiltonian reads